roryeiffe/cobol-notes/week-2/day-5.md

     - Negated Condition - Not
     - Combined Condition - AND/OR

-- Evaluate is more preferred over evaluate statement
+- Evaluate is more preferred over if statement
 - If:
     - Syntax:
         - IF (CONDITION) THEN